Kelly Beckett: Early life

 Donnelly was born in Nottingham, Nottinghamshire, of Barbadian heritage.
 She received a musical theatre diploma from Midlands Academy of Dance and Drama and trained at the Actor's Temple in London.

 Career

 Kelly was signed straight out of college by Simon Fuller and 19 Management to host a kids' TV show S Club TV.
 In 2007, Donnelly joined the musical group Paradiso Girls, after auditioning in London.
 The Los Angeles-based girl group was signed to will.i.am Music Group/Interscope Records.
 The Paradiso Girls released their debut single "Patron Tequila", featuring Lil Jon and Eve in April 2009, which reached number 3 on the Billboards Hot Dance Club chart.
 The girls were also featured in a remix of the will.i.am song "I Got It from My Mama".

-Donnelly currently hosts live Attack of the Show! and pre-recorded TV shows for the G4 Network owned by NBC Universal.
-She is the new face and host of all fashion and entertainment news at ENTV covering everything from The Golden Globes to The Grammys and The Oscars.
-She is also a regular fashion host on the Style Network.
+Donnelly hosted live Attack of the Show! and pre-recorded TV shows for the G4 Network owned by NBC Universal.